-39-ADVANCED WEIGHT TRAINING (1⁄2 credit)
+39-ADVANCED WEIGHT TRAINING

 This course is designed as a continuation of the Beginner Weight Training course.
 Students will learn more complex movements and training styles, as well as nutrition.
 The objectives of this course will be to maximize the students total strength and power.